dcunited001/dcunited001.github.io/_graphics-drafts/2d-particles-text.md

 - (the derivative of the gradient when using deferred calculation is equivalent to the sum of the derivatives of the component particles for that pixel, where blending is essentially a sum)

+- still getting a discontinuity in the field
+  - this is hard to address. (why?) usually force splatting avoids this

+### Linear Sampling Not Available for Float Textures

+- implemented bilinear interpolation in code

+### Bias in Bilinear Interpolation

+- added option for biliear interpolation

 ![screenshot]()